In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Stir the arrowroot slurry to recombine, then add the slurry and your protein to the pan, toss to coat, and cook until heated through, about 1 minute.
 Remove from the heat and season to taste with salt and pepper.

-Transfer the chow mein to individual plates, garnish with the green parts of the scallions, and serve.
+Transfer the chow mein to individual bowls, garnish with the green parts of the scallions, and serve.

 - Fill a pot with water for the ramen.